 Citizenship: Must be a United States citizen

-Residency: Must be a resident of Ohio and of the precinct in which you will vote at least 30 days immediately before the election.
+Residency: Must be a resident of Ohio at least 30 days immediately before the election.

-Mental Competency: Not must been declared incompetent for voting purposes by a probate court
+Mental Competency: Not declared incompetent for voting purposes by a probate court

-ID Requirements: If registering by mail you must enclose either a current Ohio driver's license number or the last four digits of your Social Security number.
-Without these you may enclose a copy of one of the following showing your name and current address
+If registering by mail you must enclose either a current Ohio driver's license number or the last four digits of your Social Security number.
+If you do not provide either one of these, you must enclose a copy of one of the following showing your name and current address:

 OBTAINING A VOTER REGISTRATION FORM